No foul play in death of Chilean poet Neruda, researchers say

 The source of the third protein was not immediately clear, but could be due to natural causes such as infection, or posthumous manipulation of the remains, the report said.

-An expert panel will now examine the evidence, while a further genomic analysis is still pending.
+An expert panel will now examine the evidence, whilst a further genomic analysis is still pending.

 Neruda, famed for his passionate love poems and staunch communist views, is presumed to have died of cancer days after a coup in 1973 that ushered in the brutal dictatorship of Augusto Pinochet.